-The Company's financial instruments include cash, short term investment, reclamation bond and accounts payable.
-Cash, short term investment and reclamation bond are classified as financial instruments at fair value through profit and loss and are measured at fair value because of the short-term nature of these instruments.
-The Company classifies its accounts payable and lease liability at amortized cost.
+The Company's financial instruments include cash, short term investment, marketable securities, reclamation bond and accounts payable.
+Cash, short term investment, and reclamation bond are classified as financial instruments at fair value through profit and loss and are measured at fair value because of the short-term nature of these instruments.
+Marketable securities are measured at fair value through other comprehensive income.
+The Company classifies its accounts payable at amortized cost.